-Course / The purpose of this course is to improve the following areas of subject competence: competence Competence area for conceptual and theoretical knowledge (4) description The discipline is aimed at forming students' holistic understanding of the place and role of the Turkic peoples and states in the world-historical process, instilling in students the skill and abilities of searching, systematizing and comprehensive analysis of historical information, developing the ability to understand the historical conditioning of phenomen and processes of both the past and the present, defining their own position in relation to the surrounding reality, fostering feelings of citizenship, patriotism, national identity interethnic and interreligious tolerance.
-Learning Pre-service teachers who demonstrate competence can: outcomes establishes the connection of historical events with the historical development of mankind; he knows the techniques of scientific description and analysis of the course and consequences of historical events; explains the ways to solve modern social problems based on critically informed data; defines the importance of the formation of historical consciousness and worldview principles in accordance with national priorities;

-Course title Yassawi Study Component University component Cycle Major disciplines Module Turkic World, 16 academic credits Academic credits 3 Course / The purpose of this course is to improve the following areas of subject competence: competence description Competence area for conceptual and theoretical knowledge (4) The discipline introduces the values of the Yasawi teaching, forms an understanding of the principles of science, religious tolerance, human relations, human rights in personal, cultural and professional relations.
-As a result of studying the subject, the student can understand the peculiarities of the Yasavi culture, compare it with the social, ethical, confessional, cultural characteristics of society, understand the importance of the Yasavi teaching in the national culture, religion of the Turkic peoples; be able to analyze the role of "Hikmets" in the spiritual life of the people, which is a source of social harmony and unity; develop the ability to establish active professional and social relations.
-Learning Pre-service teachers who demonstrate competence can: outcomes The student can understand the characteristics of creative culture and compare them with the social, ethical, confessional and cultural characteristics of society; Forms creative positions on issues of science, religious tolerance, human relations, rights in personal, cultural, professional relationships; Explains the theoretical foundations of the religious and non-religious worldview of the Turkic peoples and the teachings of Yasawi; Demonstrates skills in communicating Yasawi's worldview to the public; Explains the importance of the teachings of Akhmet Yasawi in Kazakh culture from the point of view of the phenomenon of religious transformation;

-Chemistry around us 24 academic credits
+Course / The purpose of this course is to improve the following areas of subject competence: competence • Competence area for conceptual and theoretical knowledge (4) description The discipline is aimed at forming students' holistic understanding of the place and role of the Turkic peoples and states in the world-historical process, instilling in students the skills and abilities of searching, systematizing and comprehensive analysis of historical information, developing the ability to understand the historical conditioning of phenomena and processes of both the past and the present defining their own position in relation to the surrounding reality fostering feelings of citizenship natriotism national identity interethnic and interreligious tolerance Loorning Pro service teachers who demonstrate competence can: outcomes • astablishes the connection of historical avents with the historical development of oucomes • establishes the connection of historical events with the historical development of mankind; • he knows the techniques of scientific description and analysis of the course and consequences of historical events; • explains the ways to solve modern social problems based on critically informed data; • defines the importance of the formation of historical consciousness and worldview principles in accordance with national priorities: ······································ Course title Yassawi Study Component University component Cycle Major disciplines Module Turkic World, 16 academic credits Academic credits 3 Course / The purpose of this course is to improve the following areas of subject competence: competence • Competence area for conceptual and theoretical knowledge (4) description L. L. The discipline introduces the values of the Yasawi teaching forms an understanding of the principles of science religious tolerance human relations human rights in personal cultural and professional relations.
+As a result of studying the subject the student can understand the peculiarities of the Vasavi culture compare it with the social ethical confessional cultural characteristics of society understand the importance of the Vasavi teaching in the national culture, raligion of the Turkic peoples: he able to analyze the role of "Hikmets" in the spiritual life of the people, which is a source of social harmony and of Finkmets in the spiritual me of the people, which is a source of social marinony and Looming Dre convice teachers who demonstrate competence con: Learning The student can understand the characteristics of creative culture and compose outcomes • The student can understand the characteristics of cleanve curule and compare them with the social othirs, some feesing all and sufficient characteristics of essistive them with the social, ethical, confessional and cultural characteristics of society; • Forms creative positions on issues of science, religious tolerance, human relations, rights in personal, cultural, professional relationships; • Explains the theoretical foundations of the religious and non-religious worldview of the Turkic peoples and the teachings of Yasawi; • Demonstrates skills in communicating Yasawi's worldview to the public; • Explains the importance of the teachings of Akhmet Yasawi in Kazakh culture from the point of view of the phenomenon of religious transformation; Chemistry around us 24 academic credits During the module.
 During the module, pre-service teachers develop their mathematical conceptual apparatus in calculations when studying the quantitative composition of a substance.
 They also develop their understanding of the spatial structure and geometry of molecules as well as the integration of natural sciences and technology to solve problems in industry and life.
 During the module, pre-service teachers develop their environmental literacy, as well as social and civic responsibility for the environmental consequences of decisions and actions taken.
-The module also helps pre-service teachers to master a wide range of comprehensive, objective and creative approaches to discussing, analyzing and evaluating environmental protection and sustainable development issues on a local and global scale.
+The module also helps pre-service teachers to master a wide range of comprehensive, objective and creative approaches to discussing, analyzing and evaluating environmental protection and sustainable development issues on a local and d global scale.
+Course title Mathematics and Physics in Chemistry